Arash-Alborz/amiv_nlp_2025/README.md

       ├── extraversion_classifier.pkl
       ├── conscientiousness_classifier.pkl
       ├── feature_scaler.pkl        # standardscaler() used in class
-      └── output_dict               # for getting liwc features from raw text ├── personality_model.py        # initializing the classifiers
+      └── output.dict               # for getting liwc features from raw text ├── personality_model.py        # initializing the classifiers
-    ├── predoct_from_csv.ipynb      # CODE THAT CAN BE USED FOR TEST DATA └── test_personality_model      # code for testing the model on raw text ├── .gitattributes
+    ├── predict_from_csv.ipynb      # CODE THAT CAN BE USED FOR TEST DATA └── test_personality_model.py      # code for testing the model on raw text ├── .gitattributes
 ├── .gitignore
 ├── README.dm